Looking for the best book club books? I’ve got you covered.

 It’s 1926, and young Tom Sherbourne is a lighthouse keeper on a faraway island off Western Australia.
 He and his wife Isabel are the only inhabitants of this peaceful island, living quiet, contemplative lives.

-She was called Henrietta Lacks, but scientists referred to her as HeLa.
-The daughter of a poor black tobacco farmer, Henrietta’s cancer cells, taken at the time without her consent, became one of the most important species in medicine, creating a multimillion-dollar industry.
+Henrietta Lacks was her name, but scientists referred to her as HeLa.
+The daughter of a poor Black tobacco farmer, Henrietta’s cancer cells, taken at the time without her consent, became one of the most important species in medicine, creating a multimillion-dollar industry.